Stabilized Mammoth Molar

-The mammoth molars are not petrified, but do contain natural minerals and are harder to work than non-fossil material.
-Raffir Mammoth Molar is the hardest of the three mammoth fossils because of its inherent enamel plates.
-Diamond tools are recommended, but tools for hard steel can be used at low process speed instead if diamond tools are not available.
-We also recommend saturating the surface of the material with cyanoacrylics (Super Glue) after grinding followed by additional fine sanding and polishing for a smother and stronger result.
+The mammoth teeth are not yet petrified.
+Although, they do contain natural minerals and are harder to work than non-fossil material.
+Mammoth molar is also the hardest of the three mammoth fossils because of its enamel layers.
+Therefore we recommend diamond tools.
+Alternatively, use tools for hard steel at low processing speed, if diamond tools are not available.
+We also recommend saturating the surface of the material with cyanoacrylics (Super Glue) after grinding it.
+Then fine-sand and polish it to achieve a smother and stronger result.

 The dimensions depend a lot on the input material.
 The raw molars all have different shapes and sizes.
 Thus, the product sizes are also limited to smaller objects.
 Our standard handle blocks are 120*40*22mm.
 We also cut scales pairs of 120*40*6mm.
 Meanwhile, the material mainly comes in non-standard dimensions.
 So check our retailers for their current availability.
 Otherwise please contact us for special requirements.